TheFlemoid/ESP-IDF-HD44780/README.md

 ---

+Usage of this library is incredibly simple.
+First you have to pick your mode of operation.

+HD44780 displays are typically driven in one of three modes:
+ - 8-bit mode: This is the standard way that these displays have been driven for decades.
+All 8 bits of the bus are utilized for communications with the LCD driver.
+This has numerous obvious disadvantages, most especially that no less then 10 (and sometimes 11) GPIOs are required to drive a simple display.
+Regardless, if you want to drive a display in 8-bit mode for some (presumably legacy) reason, this library fully supports that use case, we've got you covered.
+ - 4-bit mode: This is one of the two 'modern' ways of driving this type of display.
+4-bit mode is supported by the HD44780 LCD controller locally (with no external circuitry), and can achieve all of the features that 8-bit mode can achieve with almost half the pins (usually 6 pins, sometimes 7).
+The only requirement is that the MCU driving the display is "fast", when compared to the HD44780 controller design from the 80s, an easy bar to hurdle.
+ - I2C mode: This is a ***relatively*** new method of controlling these displays, and it is the most common method of display control that you'll see in modern drivers.
+This method relies on an external I2C driver, which is typically shipped  with character LCDs of this variety in the modern day.
+Most HD44780 drivers you see around GitHub today are for displays of this variety.
+I am not currently actively supporting this type of display control, since I mostly wrote this in preparation for a different project (in which I was using an HD44780 in 4-bit mode), and since I don't actually have any of these new displays to test with.
+If this erks you and you would like to use this library with an I2C character LCD, please drop an issue on this repo and I'll look into adding support for such a thing.

+---

 ## HD44780 Initialization:
 Initializing the HD44780 controller is a little tricky, as the datasheet is somewhat obtuse about the process and there are two modes that the controller